sp1r1tt/blog/README.md

   - Fill out the form with a title, content, and author name.
   - Submit to save the post to Firestore.
 - **View Posts**:
-  - Go to `/posts` to see all posts.
+  - Go to `/posts` to see all posts, rendered server-side for fast loading and SEO.
   - Use the filter input to search posts by title.
 - **View Post Details**:
-  - Click "Читать далее" on a post to view its details and comments.
+  - Click "Читать далее" on a post to view its details and comments, pre-fetched via SSR.
   - Add comments using the form or filter existing comments.
+  - Delete comments with instant UI updates via RTK Query.
-- **Delete Posts/Comments**:
+- **Delete Posts**:
-  - On the post detail page, click "Удалить пост" or "Удалить" next to a comment.
+  - On the post detail page, click "Удалить пост" to delete the post and redirect to `/posts` with an updated list.
 - **Switch Themes**:
   - Use the theme toggle button in the header to switch between light and dark modes.